 Child protection structures

 Child protection is an essential pillar for ensuring the safety and well-being of children at risk.
-In a context where the risks to childhood are multiple, it is crucial to innovate in these structures to better protect young people and offer them a safe and fulfilling environment.
+In a context where the risks to childhood are multiple, it is crucial to innovate in these structures to better protect young people and offer them a secure and fulfilling environment.

 Etablissements de l'Aide Sociale à l'Enfance (ASE)